 It was thirteen years ago, in the month of May, when I drove from London to Wales for a long-weekend getaway.
 It was a beautiful drive and a great change from the hustle-bustle of city life.
-In the preceding eight days, I’d been in four different cities — Nice, Poole, Manchester and, of course, London — for work and had only Indian meal, that too was at my home.
-The rest of the time, I ate foods like pasta, pizza, sushi, Chinese, and all.
-So, the moment I checked into my hotel, I felt a strong urge to eat Indian food.
+In the preceding eight days, I’d been in four different cities — Nice, Poole, Manchester and, of course, London — for work and had only eaten one Indian meal, that too was at my home.
+The rest of the time, I ate foods like pasta, pizza, sushi, Chinese etc. So, the moment I checked into my hotel, I felt a strong urge to eat Indian food.

 As soon as I got back to my hotel, the concierge asked me about my dinner experience.
 It was “amazing”, “very nice”, the food was “delicious”, I told them and made way to my room.
 I opened my bag to see what book I was carrying and there were two sitting there.
 The Secret by Rhonda Byrne and Blink by Malcolm Gladwell.
 I’d already finished these.
 Buying a book every time I was at any airport in the world, was the little ritual I’d been doing since 2001.
 I looked around and found three magazines sitting politely on a table, next to a small tray of chocolates.
 Two English and one Welsh (the magazines, I mean; the chocolates were an assortment of milk, brown, and dark).
 I browsed through the pictures in the Welsh magazine, for the wise ones say, a picture is worth a thousand words.
 After absorbing a few thousand words, so to speak, I picked up the English one and read a beautiful article.
 This article, speaking about the Welsh way of life, introduced me to a magnificent word that has stayed with me ever since.